utsanjan/Tsunami-Bomber/README.md

 - Made for free and open-source usage, in case of any query feel free to contact

 ## 🛠️ Usage Guide
+First of all clone the repository and change the directory<br>
+to the cloned repo.
+Intall the requirements or dependencies.<br>
+Finally run the python file preferably with python3.<br>

 ```
 apt install python3 curl git -y